zeman/perfmap/README.md

 - 2014-10-07 Added background-image support
 - 2014-10-08 Added interactive legend with page level timing and timeline head on overlay hover
 - 2014-10-12 Ignore elements with visibility:hidden, check for viewport sized images and treat like a body image, design tweaks
+- 2014-10-17 Rolled in Umar's Chrome extension

 ##Thanks

-Big thanks to Steve Souders who was inspired enough to whip up the intial code structure while simultaneously participating at WebPerfDays NY.
+Big thanks to [Steve Souders](http://www.stevesouders.com/) who was inspired enough to whip up the intial code structure while simultaneously participating at WebPerfDays NY.
 Clever cookie!